tungerer/tungerer.github.io/_pages/cv.md

 * <i>Language and Cognition</i>
 * <i>Functions of Language</i>
 * <i>Languages</i>
-* <i>Journal of Cognitive Science</i>
 * <i>Constructions and Frames</i>
 * <i>Constructions</i>
+* <i>Journal of Cognitive Science</i>
 * <i>Yearbook of Phraseology</i>
 * <i>CogniTextes</i>
 * <i>Arts & Communication</i>

 Reviewing for conferences
 ------
-* International Cognitive Linguistics Conference (ICLC, 2023, 2025)
+* International Cognitive Linguistics Conference (ICLC 2023, 2025)
-* Annual Meeting of the Cognitive Science Society (2024)
+* Annual Meeting of the Cognitive Science Society (CogSci 2024, 2026)
-* International Conference of the German Cognitive Linguistics Association (GCLA, 2024)
+* International Conference of the German Cognitive Linguistics Association (GCLA 2024, 2026)
-* Concepts in Action: Representation, Learning, and Applications (CARLA, 2023)
+* Concepts in Action: Representation, Learning, and Applications (CARLA 2023)

 Academic events
 ------
 * Co-organizer of theme session "Extravagance and creativity through the empirical lens" at the 17th International Cognitive Linguistics Conference, Buenos Aires, Argentina (July 2025)
 * Co-organizer of the CARLA 2023 workshop (Concepts in Action: Representation, Learning, and Applications) at Concordia University, Montreal (August 2023)
 * Co-organizer of the Linguistic Circle colloquium at the University of Edinburgh (2019&ndash;2022)
-* Co-organizer of the Cognitive Linguistics Research Group at the University of Edinburgh (2019&ndash;2022)
 * Co-organizer of the Linguistics and English Language Postgraduate Conference at the University of Edinburgh (2019)

 Other
 ------
 * Emerging Scholar Representative of the International Cognitive Linguistics Association (ICLA, 2023&ndash;2025)
-* Member of the Societas Linguistica Europea (intermittently)
-* Member of the Cognitive Science Society (intermittently)
-* Member of the German Cognitive Linguistics Association (intermittently)
+* (Intermittent) member of the Cognitive Science Society, Societas Linguistica Europea, and German Cognitive Linguistics Association